joncooknmsu/IglooScore/README.md

 You have two classes to test: IglooScore1 and IglooScore2.
 They both implement the same requirements, which are described in their header comment.
-They may have errors, but do not fix or change their source code in any way.
+They may have errors, but do NOT fix or change their source code in any way during this testing.
 Your unit tests using JUnit will exercise an object (or more) of the class directly, and will not use the "main" method.
 You do not have to test "main", and should ignore it entirely.
 It is there just so that you can "run" the classes in a standalone matter to see what they do.

 In each section below, when creating test cases you should not have "redundant" test cases which do not exercise anything new.
 Having more tests than you need will REDUCE your grade, not enhance it!

-Consider each section below as "starting new", and do not assume the previous sections' tests already cover some of the cases.
-You certainly can REUSE invidual test cases in between sections.
+Every test function __MUST__ have a descriptive name.
+Do not be afraid of long, even very long test function names!

-You must write a comment header for each test case that succinctly describes that test case.
+You must also write a comment header for each test case that succinctly describes that test case.
 Just write a short description -- a long verbose description is no good!